 In short, we’ve got our platform all ready.

-Next step is to make our store look great.
-We’ve got to install a theme!
+The next step is to make our store look great.
+After that, we’ve got to install a theme!

-Select a theme that takes time to load, and you’ll negatively impact your website performance.
+Select a theme that takes time to load and negatively impacts your website performance.

 We recommend the Astra theme.
 Astra is a hugely popular WordPress theme that is lightweight and has been used on more than 1.6 million websites.
 Websites built using Astra load in under 0.5 seconds and are already optimized for conversions.